bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 ### GitHub bcgov organization removal

-After **July 30, 2024**, if a contractor IDIR expires, they won’t automatically be removed from the bcgov GitHub organization.
+After **July 30, 2024**, if an IDIR expires, users won’t automatically be removed from the bcgov GitHub organization.
 This may change in the future.

-Although contractors won’t be removed, they won’t have write access the bcgov GitHub organization.
+Although users won’t be removed, they won’t have write access the bcgov GitHub organization.

 We continue to work towards connecting IDIR expiry to automatic account removal.